 Inhale through a damp washcloth

-Applying a warm, wet washcloth to your face and inhaling through it is a quick way to return moisture to your nose and throat.
-The heat will help to relieve your pain and pressure.
+Applying a warm, wet washcloth to your face and inhaling through it is a quick way.
+This method returns moisture to your nose and throat.
+The heat will help relieve your pain and pressure.

 Avoid smoking

 You should not smoke and must avoid secondhand smoke as well.
-Smoking and secondhand smoke will cause your body to produce more mucus and excess phlegm.
+If you smoke or are around people who do, your body will make more mucus and extra phlegm.

 Avoid known irritants